-- G.9.1.
+- G.5.9.1.
 The University and Town agree that the University, the State, or Carolina North tenants shall bear the cost of Town services required by Carolina North.
-The Carolina North development shall be either revenue positive or revenue neutral for the Town. - G.9.2.
-The Fiscal Impact Analysis on Carolina North (submitted March 3, 2009) shall be used as a guide to identify the costs and the revenues associated with Carolina North. - G.9.3.
-The University shall conduct an annual accounting of the operational and capital fiscal impacts to the Town of the Carolina North <a href="mailto:project_Proje - G.9.4.
-Any buildings or improvements at Carolina North that are privately owned shall be subject to ad valorem taxation per North Carolina General Statutes.
-In addition, in the event any such building reverts to public ownership and subsequently is transferred back to private ownership, it shall again be subject to ad valorem taxation for any periods in which it is held in private ownership.
+The Carolina North Projectdevelopment shall be either revenue positive or revenue neutral for the Town. - G.5.9.2.
+The Fiscal Impact Analysis on Carolina North (submitted March 3, 2009) shall be used as a guide to identify the costs and the revenues associated with Carolina North.

+5.9.3.
+Short Range Fiscal Plans